MozillaHive/hive-contributor-guide/what_does_hive_nyc_do/README.md

 Monthly conference calls are held on the first Tuesday of each month and provide an opportunity for the Hive NYC community to connect around current issues and problems of practice.
 Featuring guest speakers and presenters with different monthly topics, participants use a synchronous, [shared document](https://etherpad.mozilla.org/hivecall) to collaborate and work together, sharing best practices.

-##### Host/ Present at a Meet-up or Community Call
+##### Host / Present at a Meet-up or Community Call
 We love hearing about the work you are doing.
 Presenting your current projects and case studies gives you the opportunity to talk about the work you’re doing with the rest of the Hive NYC community.

-#### Monthly Meetups
+#### Monthly Meet-ups

-Hive NYC holds meetups on the third Thursday of each month.
+Hive NYC holds meet-ups on the third Thursday of each month.
 These are hosted by organizations within the Hive, giving members the chance to get to know the hosting organizations better.
-Each meetup has a pre-determined topic, usually including case studies, presentations on projects or hands-on playtesting sessions.
+Each meet-up has a pre-determined topic, usually including case studies, presentations on projects or hands-on playtesting sessions.

 #### Hive Charrettes and Events